gleam-lang/website/_posts/2022-12-16-developer-survey-2022-results.md

 ## Using Gleam

-This set of questions is about the participants' experience using Gleam.
+This set of questions is about the participants' experience using Gleam and participating in the community.

 ### When did you first hear about Gleam?